-What are Rich Communications Services?
+- What is Rich Communications Services?

-What Makes RCS Unique?
+What Makes Rich Communications Services Unique?

-This system is very convenient for the average user, but how does it provide new opportunities for your business?
+Rich communication services are convenient for the average user, but how does it provide new opportunities for your business?

 More Interactive Messaging

-This is another way of increasing engagement by making things more convenient for your customers.
+This is another way of increasing engagement by making things more convenient for customers.
 Instead of waiting for pages to load on their browser app, they can complete a transaction inside their rich communication services-enabled applications.

 Easy Feature Integration